 Digital Workplace – modern workplaces enable flexible, efficient and attractive collaboration

 Virtual reality instead of model building, cloud instead of filing cabinet – digital innovations turn the office into a flexible, cooperative and highly efficient Digital Workplace.
 A holistic and, above all, user-focused strategy is essential when it comes to providing employees with the best working conditions.
-This article describes the tools used by Schaeffler, an automotive and industry supplier, to leverage the potential of digitalized work.
+This article describes the tools used by Schaeffler, a motion technology company, to leverage the potential of digitalized work.

 In the era of New Work and New Normal, the workplace is no longer a physical location attended by employees.
 In many companies, people are increasingly working together via digital platforms.
 However, such a Digital Workplace means more than the mere availability of digital tools – it also adapts to the work to be done and the processes required.

 Digitalized work – how companies and employees benefit from the Digital Workplace

 The Digital Workplace is not about overloading every office with a plethora of digital tools.
 “Our goal at Schaeffler is to equip workplaces with practical resources that meet actual needs,” says Katrin Thausing, Head of Employee IT at Schaeffler.
 The focus here is on autonomous work and the agility of the teams concerned.
 Employees at Schaeffler have access to the latest IT solutions, including digital collaboration and communication technologies designed to promote agile, efficient collaboration pooled in a sustainable, digital workplace.

 With the aid of collaboration platforms such as Microsoft Teams, the employees involved can work together on projects simultaneously.
 Everyone then has simultaneous access to documents and plans.
 A wide variety of conference rooms and tools for analog, digital and hybrid communication are available to employees for their collaboration and communication.